 To submit a project, please download, fill in and resubmit the form available in the tab “Documents available for download”.

-The PhD candidates will be able to download the necessary documents from mid-March, 2020 on the following website:
+The candidates will be able to download the necessary documents from March 15th, 2020 in the “Documents available for download” tab:

-The application must be submitted through our website, early May 2020, as a SINGLE PDF DOCUMENT containing:
+The application must be submitted in English through our website, before May 3rd, 2020 at midnight (Marseille time), as a SINGLE PDF DOCUMENT containing: